Today Is the Perfect Date To Reveal 25 Secrets About Miss Congeniality - E! Online

 It's somehow been 20 years since Sandra Bullock swapped her FBI badge and holster for a sash and tiara in Miss Congeniality.

 Hitting theaters for the first time in December 2000, the action-comedy starred Sandra as FBI Special Agent Gracie Hart alongside instantly iconic characters played by Michael Caine, Benjamin Bratt, William Shatner, Ernie Hudson and Candice Bergen.
-And today, to celebrate two decades of pageantry and crowns, the film's, Donald Petrie, is sharing exclusive secrets with E!
+And today, to celebrate two decades of pageantry and crowns, the film's director, Donald Petrie, is sharing exclusive secrets with E!
 News about the cult-classic movie.

 "It's very hard to believe it's 20 years," Donald admitted with a laugh.
 But as he points out, the timing might actually be sort of perfect.
 "2020's been such a crappy year for everybody, this is the kind of movie you need!"